richardTowers/richardtowers.github.com/projects/index.md

             The mandelbrot set is the poster boy of the fractal world.
 Infinite complexity from a simple iterated polynomial.
 It also makes a good test case for playing with the html canvas tag.
           url: /mandelbrot
           isReady: true
-        - title: Angular Risk
+        - title: 5nake
           description: |
-            An experiment using the <a href="http://angularjs.org/">AngularJS</a> framework to build a rich client side web app with similar functionality to those I work on at work.
+            A quick and dirty nokia style snake game using html5 canvas.
+Also uses angularJS and mongoDB for some user interface / presistence wizadry,
-          url: /AngularRisk
+          url: /5nake
-          isReady: false
+          isReady: true

 ---